 Higher Salary Range

-If the employee’s current salary rate is within the new (higher) salary range, retain the employee’s salary rate and SED.
+If the employee’s current salary rate is within the new (higher) salary range, retain the employee’s salary rate and BSD, unless a higher rate of pay is determined by an internal assessment.

-If retaining the employee’s current salary rate places them off-step in the new salary range, the employee’s salary rate shall be increased at least one full step to a step in the new salary range on the next SED.
-The one step increase given on the employee’s SED shall not exceed the top step of the new salary range.
+If retaining the employee’s current salary rate places them off-step in the new salary range, on the employee’s BSD, the employee’s salary rate shall be increased to the next higher salary step and then move up an additional step, not to exceed the top step of the range.

-If the employee’s current salary rate is below the first step of the new (higher) salary range, place the employee’s rate at the first step of the new salary range and set a new SED based on the employee’s status.
+If the employee’s current salary rate is below the first step of the new (higher) salary range, the agency completes an internal assessment to determine the rate of pay.

 Lower Salary Range

-Retain the employee’s current salary rate.
+Retain the employee’s current salary rate, unless a higher rate of pay is determined by an internal assessment.

-If the employee’s current salary rate is within the salary range of the new (lower) salary range, place the employee's new salary rate at a corresponding step in the new (lower) classification.
-If retaining the employee’s current salary rate places them off-step in the new salary range, the employee’s salary rate shall be increased at least one full step to a step in the new salary range on the next SED.
-The one step increase given on the employee’s SED shall not exceed the top step of the new salary range.
+If retaining the employee’s current salary rate and it is within the salary range of the new (lower) salary range, place the employee's new salary rate at a corresponding step in the new (lower) classification.
+If retaining the employee’s current salary rate places them off-step in the new salary range, on the employee’s BSD the employee’s salary rate shall be increased to the next higher salary step and then move up an additional step, not to exceed the top step of the range.

 If the employee’s current salary rate is above the maximum rate of the lower classification, the employee’s current salary rate shall be retained.
 The employer will red circle the rate of pay until the maximum rate of the lower classification equals or exceeds the employee's retained salary rate.
 At that time, the appointing authority may adjust the employee’s salary rate as appropriate.
 An employee whose pay is red circled is not eligible for cost-of-living increases.

-The current SED is generally retained.
-However, if the employee’s SED is no longer available because the employee was at the maximum rate in the previous classification, the last SED in the previous classification is used.
+The current BSD is generally retained.
+However, if the employee’s BSD is no longer available because the employee was at the maximum rate in the previous classification, the last BSD in the previous classification is used.

 Equal Salary Range

-Retain the employee’s current salary rate.
+Retain the employee’s current salary rate, unless a higher rate of pay is determined by an internal assessment.

-If retaining the employee’s current salary rate places them off-step in the new salary range, the employee’s salary rate shall be increased at least one full step to a step in the new salary range on the next SED.
-The employee’s salary rate due to the one step increase shall not exceed the top step of the new salary range.
+If retaining the employee’s current salary rate places them off-step in the new salary range, on the employee’s BSD, the employee’s salary rate shall be increased to the next higher salary step and then move up an additional step, not to exceed the top step of the range.

-The current SED is generally retained.
-However, if the employee’s SED is no longer available because the employee was at the maximum rate in the previous classification, the last SED in the previous classification is used.
+The current BSD is generally retained.
+However, if the employee’s BSD is no longer available because the employee was at the maximum rate in the previous classification, the last BSD in the previous classification is used.

+Documentation

+Agencies must retain documentation for the established rate of pay.

 Effects of position change on the unclassified “executive” service: